30

 You can't get strong backlinks without something worth linking to.
 That's where content marketing plays a role.
 Strong content gives other people a reason to reference your work.

+The kind of content that's most likely to earn links usually does one of a few things especially well.
 It clearly teaches something, shares original research, presents a strong point of view, or solves a problem better than others.
 IN other words, content marketing isn't just about publishing more often.
 It's about creating content that other creators want to use as sources.

 A thin blog post with generic advice rarely gets noticed.